-Curriculum pathway – Explore
+Curriculum pathway – Explorers

 Characteristics of learners: